smallblue2/Hako/docs/functional-spec/FS.md

 Mentors will create rooms and be able to broadcast tasks to all members of a room.

-Furthermore, students will send signals to the room owner indicating successful completion of tasks, for the mentor to be able to keep track of progress.
+Furthermore, students will send signals to the room owner indicating successful completion of tasks for the mentor to be able to keep track of progress.

 ### 2.2 User Characteristics and Objectives